2004 Australian House of Representatives election: Queensland

 The Labor Party returned poor polling in the state, especially considering it was enjoying strong results at a state level through to 2004.
 Indeed, Labor recorded some of its lowest primary vote numbers in this state since the party's foundation in this election, while the Liberal party recorded some of its strongest.
 Queensland was the poorest state electorally for the Greens, while One Nation also suffered a 5.1% reduction in their primary vote.

 Western Australia

 Western Australia saw two seats change hands.
 The Liberal vote has always been considered strong in this state.
-It was made stronger in this election due to Kim Beazley’s absence as Labor leader.
+It was made stronger in this election due to Kim Beazley's absence as Labor leader.
 Beazley, a native Western Australian was seen to bolster Labor's poll numbers when he stood in 1998 and 2001.
-This and the unpopular Labor state government of the time saw Labor’s polling numbers slide to its lowest since 1977.
+This and the unpopular Labor state Geoff Gallop government of the time saw Labor's polling numbers slide to its lowest since 1977.

 South Australia

 The redistribution saw South Australia lose one seat.
-This election saw four seats change hands however there was no net change in party representation.
-The Liberal vote rose slightly, as did Labor’s (3.1% since 2001).
+This election saw four seats change hands; however, there was no net change in party representation.
+The Liberal vote rose slightly, as did Labor's (3.1% since 2001).
 While the Greens recorded a result of 5.4%.